Go to content

 Q: How much does it cost, and what do I get for my money?

 A: Single license price for SIGVIEW STANDARD is US$ 160.00 for online (download) version and US$ 360.00 for the PRO version.
 For additional US$ 25.00, you can get a boxed CD version.
-This price includes a license for the current SIGVIEW major release (v6) and all later minor updates (all v6.x versions).
+This price includes a license for the current SIGVIEW major release (v9.x) and all later minor updates (all v9.x versions).
 All major updates to a next version are also free of charge for one year after purchase.
 For quantity discounts or special wishes see our online shop or contact us.
 After purchasing SIGVIEW license, you will get a registration key to unlock the trial version which can be downloaded from this web site.
 If you need technical support, you can purchase one of our Premium support packages.

 Q: What kind of support do I get?